storj/docs/app/(docs)/dcs/pricing/page.md

 **Changes include:**

 - **New  Object Storage tiers** that better support customer needs, simplify fees, and eliminate segment fees:
-  - **Global Collaboration** &mdash; Multi-region.
-Low-latency.
-Includes 1x free egress.
-  - **Regional Workflows** &mdash; Single-region.
-SOC 2 compliant.
-Includes 1x free egress.
-  - **Active Archive** &mdash; Optimized for instant access.
-No bundled egress.
-30-day minimum retention.
 - **Object Mount is now available**, allowing you to connect to your object storage as a local file system; optimized for peak performance with Storj's Object Storage.
-- **A new Production Cloud offerings** that combines the unique benefits of Storj's distributed cloud storage with local-like file access.
+- **New Production Cloud offerings** that combine the unique benefits of Storj's distributed cloud storage with local-like file access.
 - **A new Cloud Compute offering** with CPUs and GPUs co-located alongside Storj's Object Storage, for ultra-low latency, maximum performance, and no egress fees.
 - **SOC2 Type 2 certification** has been achieved by Storj on specific storage offerings, reinforcing our commitment to delivering enterprise-grade security and privacy.